pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "If there's an enormous problem with the world, and we can convince ourselves that over some long but not unreasonable period of time we can make that problem go away, then we don't need a business plan.
 We should be focused on making the world a better place, and once we do that, the money will come back and find us."
 --Astro Teller

+"Bull markets are born on pessimism, grown on skepticism, mature on optimism and die on euphoria."
+--Sir John Templeton

 "If we have no peace, it is because we have forgotten that we belong to each other."
 --Mother Teresa